spatie/vue-table-component/README.md

 [![Build Status](https://img.shields.io/travis/spatie/vue-table-component/master.svg?style=flat-square)](https://travis-ci.org/spatie/vue-table-component)
 [![npm](https://img.shields.io/npm/dt/vue-table-component.svg?style=flat-square)](https://www.npmjs.com/package/vue-table-component)

 This repo contains a Vue component that can render a filterable and sortable table.
 It aims to be very lightweight and easy to use.
-It has support for [retrieving data asynchounously and pagination](#retrieving-data-asynchronously).
+It has support for [retrieving data asynchronously and pagination](#retrieving-data-asynchronously).

 Here's an example of how you can use it: